brentp/rust-v8-bam/README.md

 # v8bam

 This is an experiment with using v8 as a scripting engine.
-It is more complex than embedding, e.g. lua, but it has great performance (uses v8) and familiar syntax.
+It is more complex than embedding, e.g. lua, but it has great performance and familiar syntax.
 This has minimal coverage of bam record attributes, but more are easily added.

 Rust + V8 bridge to filter BAM/CRAM alignments with JavaScript.
 A single V8 isolate hosts a reusable `aln` object that is refreshed per record so you can run fast, user-supplied filters.